 After arrival in Knoxville, all new international students must participate in an International Student Orientation.
 Passport to UT programs offer additional educational and cultural programs to improve your transition to UT and Knoxville.

 Below you will find more information about the Passport to UT events, as well as links to the schedule and the orientation registration form.
-If you do not attend Orientation with CIE your program will be terminated.

 Passport to UT